galaxyproject/training-material/topics/sequence-analysis/tutorials/quality-control/tutorial.md

 >
 > In these plots, the different colours are immediately noticeable.
 For FastQC hotter colours indicate worse quality while colder colours represent quality at or above the average.
 Upon closer insperction, slight differences in the results can be observed, for example the red box on the far left of the FastQC plot has no corresponding box in the Falco plot.
 However, overall, the results are very similar and effectively highlight the key quality differences between the tiles.
 >
->You can find the official documentation of FastQC [here](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/Help/3%20Analysis%20Modules/12%20Per%20Tile%20Sequence%20Quality.html).
+>Here you can have a look at the [official documentation of FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/Help/3%20Analysis%20Modules/12%20Per%20Tile%20Sequence%20Quality.html).
 {: .details}

 > <details-title>Other tile quality profiles</details-title>